didehans90/Simple-Calculator-py/README.md

 # Simple Calculator

-A small calculator made in Python while learning programming fundamentals.
+A small calculator made in Python.

 ## Features